 7. It’s not simply about price

-Also, cost of the home includes not only a listed price.
-It includes various carrying costs, taxes and interest, monthly energy use, maintenance etc. It may only cost $20 per month more for your home mortgage, but if it may save you $50 per month in energy costs.
+Also, the cost of a home includes not only a listed price.
+It includes various carrying costs, taxes and interest, annual energy use, maintenance, etc. It may only cost $20 per month more for your home mortgage, but if it may save you $50 per month in energy costs.
 So, make sure you compare “Apples to Apples”.

 8. Building a home is not like buying a car or a television

 Having a home built is more like recruiting an artist to paint a portrait.
-Just like 5 different artists could be hired to paint the exact same person and you would get 5 similar but not identical portraits, 5 different builders will build 5 similar but not identical homes from the same blueprints!
+Just like five different artists could be hired to paint the same person, and you would get five similar but not identical pictures, five different builders will build five similar but not identical homes from the same blueprints!